 Medical experts have carried out various studies on pregnant women to find out the effects of music on the unborn babies.
 According to the results, unborn babies who were exposed to music while in the womb showed a significant improvement in their overall mental, cognizant, behavioral, sensory, psychological and emotional development as compared to those who were not exposed to any music while they were in the womb.

 A study was carried out to check the effects of Indian classical music, specifically the Kalyani raga, on pregnant women.
-For the study, the women were asked to listen to Karnatic music of Kalyani raga for at least 20 minutes each day for 20 days.
-After those 20 days, researchers did a test to see if there were any changes in the unborn baby’s responses and other developmental parameters.
-They noted that the music did have a significant influence on both the unborn baby as well as on the pregnant woman.
-From improving the unborn baby’s reflexes, responses, movement and mental stimulation, it also had a calming and positive effect on the pregnant woman.
+For the study, the women were asked to listen to Carnatic music of Kalyani raga for at least 20 minutes each day for 20 days.
+After those 20 days, researchers did a test to see if there were any changes in the fetal responses and other developmental parameters.
+They noted that the prenatal music did have a significant influence on both the unborn baby as well as on the pregnant woman.
+From improving the unborn baby’s reflexes, responses, movement, mental and sensory stimulation, it also had a calming and positive effect on the pregnant woman..

 What Are The Benefits Of Listening To Music During Pregnancy?

 - Will Improve Your Unborn Baby’s Reflexes: When you are listening to music while pregnant, your unborn baby will be able to hear the vibrations and will start reacting to the same.
-Your baby may also try to move in sync with the beats of the vibration.
+Your baby may also try to move in sync with the beats of the vibration and the corresponding audio stimulation.
 This may improve your unborn baby’s reflexes and reactions, and also its overall movement.

 - Will Improve Your Unborn Baby’s Auditory Senses: As you listen to music with headphones, it will significantly enhance your unborn baby’s concentration, auditory senses, and skills.
 Your unborn baby may not be able to understand music at this stage, and what reach your baby are most likely the vibrations from sound waves.
 However, the baby will still try to concentrate on sounds, and doing so will better its mental stimulation.

 - Will Act As A Soothing Lullaby After Birth: Many researchers believe that your unborn baby will be able to remember the music and the sounds that you listened to while you were pregnant.
-If you listen to certain soothing songs while you are pregnant, it is highly likely that your baby will remember them even after birth.
-It means that you can use the same music to sooth your little one after it is born.
+If you listen to certain soothing songs and lullabies while you are pregnant, it is highly likely that your baby will remember them even after birth.
+It means that you can use the same music to soothe your little one after it is born.
 Your baby will be able to recognize the sounds and it will help to relax and calm your baby instantly.
+This improves the parent-child bonding.

 - Will Shape Your Baby’s Overall Personality: The type of music you listen to while you are pregnant can have an effect on the baby’s overall personality.
 If you listen to soothing sounds and soft music, your baby could develop a calm personality.
 On the other hand, if you listen to music that is loud and jarring, it could lead to an aggressive and anxious personality of your baby.
 However, there are no medical studies or research to back the same as experts are still working on the same.